 |HDMI 1.1/1.2||1440p||1440p @ 30 Hz||4.95||3.96||No||– 8 Audio Channels

 |HDMI 1.3/1.4||4096 x 2160 (4K)||120 Hz @ FHD Resolution|

 |HDMI 2.0||4096 x 2160 (4K)||60 Hz @ 4K Resolution||18||14.40||Yes||– 32 audio channels,

 |HDMI 2.1||Upto 10240 x 4320 (10K)||Upto 120Hz @ 10K||48||42.67||Yes||– 32 audio channels

 Also Read: Does it Matter Which HDMI Port I Use?

 Calculating Your Data Rate

-Since we know the effective bandwidth of each HDMI version, we can check to see if your desired refresh rate, resolution and color bit depth would be suitable for the version of your HDMI interface.
+Since we know the adequate bandwidth of each HDMI version, we can check to see if your desired refresh rate, resolution, and color bit depth would suit your HDMI interface’s version.